-People’s politics are driven by a desire for status in society.
+People’s politics are partly driven by a desire for status in society.

 These belief systems become self-reinforcing in each subgroup of society.
 Churchgoers will adopt the beliefs of their congregation.
 Hollywood actors will adopt the beliefs of Hollywood.
-Professors the beliefs of other professors.
-Policemen the beliefs of other policemen in their precinct.
+Police tend to share political views with other police.
+And so on.

 Each person is connected to members of many different peer groups, but people will tend to adopt the views of the groups with which they are most connected.

-The self-reinforcing nature of political beliefs is driven largely by fear.
-People dread being ostracized for holding wrong beliefs.
+The self-reinforcing nature of political beliefs is driven largely by shame.
+People dread being shamed for holding the wrong beliefs.

 But why are people so afraid of being wrong?
 Don’t educated societies respect differences of opinions?
-Don’t we all know that someone can be wrong without being bad?
+Don’t people know that someone can be wrong without being bad?

 Perhaps in the beginning they do.
-But as the beliefs of a social group begin to crystalize, a certain force begins to flow within that society: righteous outrage.
+But as the the boundaries between correct and taboo beliefs begin to crystalize, a certain force begins to flow within a group: righteous outrage.

-Eventually, the group becomes so convinced of the righteousness of their beliefs, that certain members feel safe in expressing outrage against those who hold the wrong belief.
+Eventually, the group becomes so convinced of the righteousness of their beliefs, that certain members feel safe in expressing outrage against those who express the wrong beliefs.